PHL471: Philosophy of Mind

 Professor: Craig DeLancey

 Homework 1.
 Bring me to hand in your summary of what you think Descartes's arguments are for believing that the mind is not a material thing.
-He has several arguments to this effect in Meditation 6, and they largely occur in the last third of that Meditation; try to summarize or describe them.
+He has several arguments to this effect in Meditation 6, and they largely occur in the last third of that Meditation; try to summarize or describe at least one of them.
 You can do this in one page or a tiny bit more -- typed please.
 Please write in complete sentences; think of this as a very short paper.

-12 and 14 SeptemberReading.
+3 FebruaryReading.
 Please read parts I and II of Churchland's "Eliminative Materialism and the Propositional Attitudes" Paul M. Churchland, The Journal of Philosophy Vol. 78, No. 2 (Feb., 1981), pp. 67-90.

 The stable JStor link is here.